VerySleepyKangaroo/9CT-Task-4/Part2.md

 #### _**Created by Pranav Balamurugan - 9CT1B**_

 ### **Objective:**
-This Unity game project aims to be a 2D shooter game where player aim, shoot and dodge enemies.
+This Unity game project aims to be a 2D shooter game where player aim, shoot and dodge lava.
 The goal is to use fast reflexes and also use precise movement to successfully complete the game.

+### **Narrative:**
+As the Player heads home, he finds rare coins along the way and starts collecting them.
+His journey takes him through tall mountains and old, broken cities.
+After a long adventure, he finally reaches home, carrying the coins and memories of his travels.

 ### **Target Audience**
 - **Age Group:** Teenagers (13+)